Do I need to book for a public open day?

 Please be aware that the stairs inside the lighthouse are open!
 There are 96 steps up to the service room, then a further 16 steep steps to the lantern.
 Both the service room and lantern are enclosed.

-Can we book a group visit?
+Can I book a private visit?

 Please remember that the lighthouse is run by volunteers, so please allow as much notice as possible for private visits.
 We usually require a minimum of two weeks’ notice.